folkloreinc/laravel-image-legacy/readme.md

 * Unit testing
 * More built-in filters such as Brightness and Contrast
+* Better image serving with more options and configuration
 * Support for batch operations on multiple files